Council of Constantinople (843)

-The Council of Constantinople of 843 or the Synod of Constantinople of 843 was a local council (as opposed to an ecumenical council) of Christian bishops that was convened in Constantinople (modern-day Istanbul, Turkey) in AD 843 by the Byzantine regent Theodora.
-This council, convened to refute iconoclasm, is still celebrated on the first Sunday of Great Lent in the Eastern Orthodox Church, as decreed by the council.
-Attendees under the presidency of Patriarch Methodios I met on 11 March 843 and symbolically processed from the Church Blachernae to the Church of Hagia Sophia bearing and icon of the Mother of God.
+The Council of Constantinople of 843 or the Synod of Constantinople of 843 was a local council (as opposed to an ecumenical council) of Christian bishops that was convened in Constantinople (modern-day Istanbul, Turkey) in AD 843 by the Byzantine regent Theodora to confirm iconophilism in the Church.
+This council is still celebrated on the first Sunday of Great Lent in the Eastern Orthodox Church, as presecribed by the council.
+After the council which was under the presidency of the Patriarch Methodios I, the attendees met on 11 March 843 and symbolically processed from the Blachernae Church to the Church of Hagia Sophia bearing an icon of the Mother of God.

 Background

 In AD 815, iconoclasm was officially reinstated in the Byzantine Empire by Leo the Armenian.
 This period is generally referred to as the Second Iconoclasm and lasted until of the Council of Constantinople in 843.
 In 829, Theophilos became the sole emperor and began an intensification of iconoclasm with an edict in 832 forbidding the veneration of icons.
 After the death of Theophilos in January of 842, the empire was inherited by the infant Michael III and managed by his mother Theodora until 856.
 The eunuch and Logothetes tou dromou Theoktistos was appointed as coregent with Theodora and was her aid during her regency.
-It is unclear whether or not Theophilos had known that his wife Theodora was an iconophile.
+It is unclear whether or not Theophilos, being an iconoclast, had known that his wife Theodora was an iconophile.

 Theoktistos (who as coregent became a driving force against iconoclasm according to the historians Theophanes Continuatus, Genesios, John Skylitzes, and Zonaras) advocated for the replacement of the iconoclast patriarch John the Grammarian with Methodios I who had earlier been imprisoned by Theophilos.
 Theodora consented, and Methodios was chosen to become the patriarch of Constantinople during the council on March 3 or 4, 843.
 After he was elevated (probably a week later on March 11), he immediately disposed of and replaced a great number of iconoclast bishops in the empire.